musana-engineering/musana.engineering.github.io/_posts/2024-09-21-event-driven-data-ingrestion-snowflake.markdown

 To accomplish this, we will set up the following resources:

-- **EventSource:** An EventSource defines the configurations required to consume events from various external sources, such as AWS SNS, SQS, GCP Pub/Sub, and webhooks.
-It transforms incoming events into CloudEvents and dispatches them to the EventBus.
+- **[EventSource](https://argoproj.github.io/argo-events/concepts/event_source/):** The EventSource will define the configurations required to consume events from various external sources, transform them into CloudEvents and dispatch them to the EventBus.
 In our setup, the EventSource will be configured to consume events from Azure Event Hub.

 {% highlight javascript %}
 apiVersion: argoproj.io/v1alpha1